smeea/neoTWDA/README.md

 neoTWDA is a set of utilities to generate static TWDA (Tournament Winning Decks Archive) pages from separate deck files for [Vampire the Eternal Struggle (VTES)](https://www.vekn.net/what-is-v-tes) collectible card game.

 ## OLD (CURRENT) APPROACH
-Existing [Official TWDA](http://www.vekn.fr/decks/twd.htm) is maintained (updated with new TWDs) by editing single html file which later served to the public.
+Existing [TWDA](http://www.vekn.fr/decks/twd.htm) is maintained (updated with new TWDs) by editing single html file in [TWDA repository](https://github.com/GiottoVerducci/TWD) which later served to the public.

 ### PROBLEMS WITH CURRENT APPROACH
 * Target file is very big (hundreds of thousand lines) which is not very convenient to edit/navigate